foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD07-Extending-the-ActorSheet-class.md

 > **What is super.getData()?**
 >
 > Calling `super.getData()` will execute the `getData()` method in the `ActorSheet` class that we extended for this, so it's helpful to be aware of what exactly that gives when we execute it.
-As of Foundry v10, it returns an object structured as:
+As of Foundry v11, it returns an object structured as:
 >
-> `system`: A safe duplicate of the actor's data usable in sheets
-> `actor`: The actor document
+> `actor`: The actor document this sheet is displaying.
+> `cssClass`: Additional classes to include in the top level of your sheet template.
+Starts off as `"editable"` or `"locked"` based on if it's editable.
+> `data`: An object copy of the actor document; edits made here will NOT be reflected in the actor, but you also don't have access to methods on the actor class.
+> `document`: A reference to `this.document`, as with the actor document earlier.
+> `editable`: A boolean based on factors like ownership, if the actor is in a locked compendium, etc.
 > `items`: Items on the actor document
 > `effects`: Active Effects on the actor document
-> `cssClass`: This will be either `editable` or `locked` based on whether the actor is editable
-> `editable`: A boolean for whether or not this actor sheet should be editable
-> `document`: A reference to `this.document`, as with the actor document earlier
 > `limited`: Whether or not the document should have limited permissions
 > `options`: Options passed to the `getData()` call
 > `owner`: A boolean for if this user is either the document's owner or a GM.